howl-editor/howl/site/source/doc/api/bindings.md

 automatically be removed after the invocation.
 There can be only one capture handler installed at any given time.
 Installing a capture handler when an existing one is already set will simply override the previous one.

-### command_for (translation)

-Searches the stack of kemaps for the given key translation and returns the first bound action found.
-If no binding can be found for the translation, `nil` is returned.

 ### dispatch (key_event, source, keymaps, ...)